DevExpress-Examples/devextreme-datagrid-copy-data-to-excel/README.md

-# DataGrid - Copy to excel
+# DataGrid - Copy to Excel

 This example demonstrates how to copy DataGrid rows into the clipboard for pasting in Excel.